top of page

 Source: wikipedia

-The Saint Lawrence Seaway, located in North America, is a system of locks, canals, and channels that allows ships to navigate from the Atlantic Ocean to the Great Lakes.
-The seaway was a joint project between the United States and Canada, with construction beginning in 1954 and completing in 1959.
+The Saint Lawrence Seaway is a binational system of locks, canals, and channels that lets ocean-going ships travel from the Atlantic to the Great Lakes.

 10. Houston Ship Channel